 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Air Quality Sectional Committee had been approved by the Chemical Division Council.
+This Indian Standard (Part 3) (first Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Air Quality Sectional Committee had been approved by the Chemical Division Council.

 Radioactivity in air arises out of natural processes and manmade activities in the field of nuclear energy.
 It can be present either as particulates or in the form of gases and vapours.